Stay1444/iboardbot/docs/Flash-Arduino.md

 ## Flashing & Configuring

 Connect your board and press the `Upload` button.
-Once it's uploaded it should print something to the serial (baud rate of 11520) this:
+Once it's uploaded it should print to the serial this, at a baud rate of 115200.

 ```
 Wifi Configuration mode...